Japan Advanced Institute of Science and Technology

 JAIST was established in the centre of Ishikawa Science Park (ISP).
-It is to the south of Kanazawa City.
 JAIST has programs of advanced research and development in science and technology.
 This university has several satellite campuses: Shinagawa Campus in Shinagawa, Tokyo (relocated from its earlier Tamachi Campus in Minato, Tokyo), open course in Information Technology and Management of Technology (MOT), and satellite lectures in Kanazawa City and Toyama City.